Microsoft Secure Score

 - Doing security-related tasks

 If you have a license for one of the supported Microsoft products, then you'll see recommendations for those products.
-We show you the full set of possible improvements for a product, regardless of license edition, subscription, or plan.
+We show you the full set of possible recommendations for a product, regardless of license edition, subscription, or plan.
 This way, you can understand security best practices and improve your score.
 Your absolute security posture, represented by Secure Score, stays the same no matter what licenses your organization owns for a specific product.
 Keep in mind that security should be balanced with usability, and not every recommendation can work for your environment.

-Your score is updated in real time to reflect the information presented in the visualizations and improvement action pages.
+Your score is updated in real time to reflect the information presented in the visualizations and recommended action pages.
 Secure Score also syncs daily to receive system data about your achieved points for each action.

 - Check your current score